CopernicaMarketingSoftware/Documentation/Mailerq/5.6/rest-api-v1.md

 ### DELETE

-A DELETE request allows you to remove a pause.
-For example, the request below removes the pause for the entire cluster to gmail.com from the list of pauses.
+A DELETE request allows you to remove an error.
+For example, the request below removes the error for the entire cluster to gmail.com from the list of errors.

 ```
-DELETE /v1/pauses HTTP/1.0
+DELETE /v1/errors HTTP/1.0
 Authorization: Bearer ...
 Content-Type: application/x-www-form-urlencoded